Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Patient Model

 The characterization of patient enrollment decisions in Proposition~\ref{prop:benefit} will later allow us to define when visiting a patient is beneficial for their enrollment and how patient enrollment relates to the optimal visit policy from the provider's perspective.

-\subsection{Parameter estimation}
+\subsection{Parameter Estimation}

 In this section, we present a procedure that enables the provider to predict patient enrollment decisions for a proposed visit plan.
+Our estimation procedure offers two key advantages over standard, out-of-the-box ML approaches.
+First, it enables seamless integration with the prescriptive optimization framework for CHW visit planning, ensuring that estimated patient parameters directly inform visit planning decisions.
+Second, it maintains consistency with patient trajectories and underlying dynamics.
+This latter feature is particularly important for leveraging the longitudinal visit data, and for capturing how patient states evolve over time.
+By aligning estimation with the trajectory-based state update equations, the approach preserves the causal and temporal structure of the problem, thereby supporting both accurate prediction and effective prescription.
 At each time period, the provider observes only the enrollment status of the patient ($z_{i,t}$), a record of whether or not the patient was visited ($y_{i,t}$), and a noisy signal of the patient's FBG -- including measurement noise and biological variability in the FBG itself \citep{bonora2011pros}.
 Let $\Bar{b}_{i,t}$ be the noisy observation of the log FBG for patient $i$ in period $t$.
 We assume that the relationship between $\Bar{b}_{i,t}$ and $b_{i,t}$ is given by: $\Bar{b}_{i,t} = b_{i,t} + \epsilon_{i,t}$, where $\epsilon_{i,t}$ are i.i.d. random variables representing the disturbance in the observations such that $\mathbb{E}[\epsilon_{i,t}] = 0$ and $\mathbb{E}[\epsilon_{i,t}^2] < \infty$, with density function $f_\epsilon: \mathbb{R} \mapsto \mathbb{R}_+$.
 Note that this is a standard modeling assumption that can be satisfied by various families of distributions including Normal and Laplace distributions \citep{billingsley1961lindeberg}.
 Since each patient's parameters are estimated individually using their longitudinal visit history, we drop the patient index $i$ for the remainder of this section.